Edinburgh in 4 Days: everything you need to know

 If you are preparing your trip to this destination of castles and legends, take note of the best itinerary to enjoy Edinburgh in four days, so you don't miss anything!

 Edinburgh is a magical city and a unique travel destination.
-If you want to enjoy a city with mystery, full of ancient legends, the most impressive nature, or if you want to follow in the footsteps of Harry Potter, in Edinburgh there is much to see and do.
+If you want to enjoy a city with mystery, full of ancient legends, the most impressive nature, or if you want to follow in the footsteps of Harry Potter.

-Of course, I recommend that you go well wrapped up with a Scottish wool scarf and that you don't miss the chance to taste its whiskey.
-Read on to discover the best four-day itinerary in the city: in the first three days I propose you to visit the must-see places in Edinburgh, and I leave for the last one a visit to Nessie in his Highland lake.
+Of course, I recommend that you go well wrapped up with a Scottish wool scarf and that you don't miss the whisky.
+Read on to discover the best four-day itinerary in the city: in the first three days I suggest you visit the must-see places in Edinburgh, and I leave for the last one a visit to Nessie in his Highland lake.
 Are you looking forward to it?

 Day 1: Edinburgh must-see: discover the city's castle